scuzzydude/asimov/asimov.md

 ### Creative enablers

 The Foundation will exchange asimov for registration and training as participants in the responsibility domain.
 Participants in the responsibility domain need a human entry point, and the existing network of professionals is the fastest way.
-This group includes agents, gallery owners, publicists, management of music venues and theaters, recording studios, movie producers, book and peridocial publishers.
+This group includes agents, gallery owners, publicists, management of music venues and theaters, recording studios, movie producers, book and periodical publishers.
 Basically, anybody on the business side of the arts that may feel threatened by a change in the status quo.

 I believe that a change in value system will open new streams of income for all these professionals and the creative artists they represent.
-It will be a gold-rush at first -- though in this case, the gold fields are non-exclusive and seams that never end.
+It will be a gold-rush at first -- though in this case, the gold fields are non-exclusive with seams that never end.

 The Foundation should also sponsor scoot exchanges around areas of specific interest in conjunction with existing professional networks.